Logical form (linguistics): Chinese

 The significance of A-chains has been emphasized in the Chinese language.
 Scope in Chinese is disambiguated by case positions in some examples.
 In this example, the active sentence only has subject wide scope, but the passive sentence is ambiguous.
 The active sentence only has one interpretation:

 if there are two women who read every book, which is in the subject wide scope.
 According to Aoun and Li, Chinese does not have VP-internal subjects, thus, liangge nuren cannot be reconstructed in LF.
 So the sentence has no ambiguous interpretation.
 However, the passive sentence has two interpretations, 1. everyone finds the same two clues; 2. everyone finds two clues, while two clues can be different ones.
 That is because liangge xiansuo is in VP-internal complement position, then in LF, it can be reconstructed.
 So the passive sentence has two different interpretations.

 English

 This phrase is ambiguous in that it can be interpreted as the noun 'boy' referring to a particular individual or to a different individual for each instance of 'tree' under the quantifier 'every'.
-The interpretation that a single boy climbed all the trees takes a wide scope, while the other interpretation that for every tree there is a boy, who maybe be different for each tree takes a narrow scope.
+The interpretation that a single boy climbed all the trees takes a wide scope, while the other interpretation that for every tree there is a boy, who may be different for each tree takes a narrow scope.